-For all general inquiries about the Doctor of Physical Therapy program at EWU, contact:
+For all general inquiries about the Doctor of Physical Therapy Program at EWU, contact:

 She teaches the clinical anatomy course series, screening for medical referral, and the clinical research courses.
 She has practiced in several clinical areas, with particular interests in wellness, prevention and health promotion.
 She has published and presented her research findings on topics like quality of life, especially in older adults with and without disease, fall risk in community-dwelling elderly and factors influencing patients’ participation in exercise.

 Elena Crooks joined the faculty of EWU in the fall of 2017.
-She received her bachelors in Exercise Science and her Doctor of Physical Therapy from Eastern Washington University, and a PhD in Neuroscience from Washington State University.
-Elena is also a Physical Therapist at Sacred Heart Medical Center and has previously held research positions at Washington State University and Eastern Washington University.
+She received her bachelor’s in exercise science and her doctorate in physical therapy from Eastern Washington University, and a doctorate in Neuroscience from Washington State University.
+Elena is also a physical therapist at Sacred Heart Medical Center and has previously held research positions at Washington State University and Eastern Washington University.

-Tanya L. Kinney LaPier, PT, PhD, CCS, has been serving as a distinguished professor at Eastern Washington University since 2003.
+Tanya L. Kinney LaPier has been serving as a distinguished professor at Eastern Washington University since 2003.
 She has been working in physical therapy since 1993, when she was an assistant/associate professor at Idaho State University.
 When she wasn’t teaching, she served as a cardiac rehabilitation physical therapist at both Buffalo General Hospital and Eastern Idaho Regional Medical Center.
 She also coordinated the cardiac rehabilitation program at Bannock Regional Medical Center.
 She has received numerous awards, including the Cardiovascular & Pulmonary Section Best Poster Presentation from the American Physical Therapy Association.